 Project Description

 The United States Air Force is researching the use of an actuating nose cone to enhance endgame course correction of their missiles.
-This project aims to create a working wind tunnel model of an actuating nose cone.
+This project aims to create a working wind tunnel model of a projectile with an actuating nose cone and dynamically deflectable fins.
 A dynamic model will facilitate the collection of air flow data in the transient states of missile tip movement, allowing the USAF to develop better controls for their new missile technologies.

 Key Goals